twolfe13/FL_real_estate/README.md

 # What it does

-Realtor.com STEPS in APIFY to get data, for recently sold single-family homes in Fort Myers.
+Realtor.com scraps APIFY to get data, for recently sold single-family homes in Fort Myers.
 Retruns data in a specific geographical area defined by coordinates (via Google Maps on realtor.com).
 In this project, an area in Fort Myers area is examined.

 Add a URL for each PAGE to be scraped to Apify (10-15 pages should be)